disaac318/Rock-Paper-Scissors-The-Frontend-Challenge/README.md

 - Animated hand gesture icons for Rock 🪨, Paper 📄, and Scissors ✂️, allowing players to make a selection
 - A real-time scoreboard that tracks player and computer scores across rounds
-- AI opponent logic, with adjustable difficulty (if implemented)
+- AI opponent logic, with adjustable difficulty (if implemented).
-- Game history log, displaying previous choices and outcomes for transparency and strategy tracking
+- Responsive layout using Bootstrap for smooth performance across devices
-- Responsive layout using Bootstrap for smooth performance across devices Optional sound effects and celebration animations (e.g., confetti or audio) when a player wins a match.
+- Optional sound effects and celebration animations (e.g., confetti or audio) when a player wins a match.

 All interactions remain within this single view, preserving the single-page application architecture.
 This card is where the game logic, UI transitions, and feedback mechanisms converge to deliver an engaging user experience.